Who We Are

 Tri-County Electric Cooperative epitomizes outstanding service to all its members.
 The promise of the Cooperative means we shall serve our members with integrity, innovation, accountability, and commitment to our communities.
 We cannot fail to do so.
 Our promise gives us the opportunity to stand out for being exceptional, and we want everyone to know it.
 We also want our members to know that we do not stand alone, but are part of the Touchstone Energy brand and stand together with hundreds of other top notch cooperatives throughout the nation.

-Tri-County Electric Cooperative is a member-owned business committed to delivering safe, reliable electric service at the lowest price allowed by good management practices.
+Tri-County Electric Cooperative is a member-owned business committed to delivering safe, reliable, affordable electric service.

 We strive to be a competitive cooperative that creates superior value for our members through the dedicated contribution of our Board of Trustees and Employees and the expansion of the cooperative business model.
 Our mission is to improve the quality of life for our members and the communities we serve.